zure-joona-immonen/ci-security/labs/lab14-githooks/README.md

 By default hooks are in `$GIT_DIR/hooks` and they pretty much support only bash script.
 If you want to run e.g. powershell then you need to have a wrapper bash script that feeds the parameters for the powershell which would be totally unneccessary if you are confident with bash.

+You also want to ensure that end-of-line is LF.
+You might need to change `.editorconfig`.
+You might need to also add `.gitattributes` and config everything else to have eol=crlf but the hooks directory to have eol=lf,

 ## Links

 - [githooks](https://git-scm.com/docs/githooks)